What to do when a loved one dies

 Notifying the Guardian, Conservator or Agent

 If there is a guardianship, conservatorship, a power of attorney for finances, or a power of attorney for health care, those persons need to be notified that their responsibilities are at an end.
+Those power expire immediately with the death of the protected person.

 Documents to locate